-for inquiries write: email@example.com
+for inquiries write: firstname.lastname@example.org and follow us @karrabing and on facebook

 The Karrabing Film Collective is a grassroots Indigenous based media group.
 Filmmaking provides a means of self-organization and social analysis for the Karrabing.
 Screenings and publications allow the Karrabing to develop a local artistic languages and forms and allow audiences to understand new forms of collective Indigenous agency.
 Their medium is a form of survivance—a refusal to relinquish their country and a means of investigating contemporary social conditions of inequality.
 The films represent their lives, create bonds with their land, and intervene in global images of Indigeneity.
+SEE BELOW for more details about each film.

 WINDJERRAMERU (The Stealing C*nt$)